dashohoxha/killercoda-scenarios/linux-cli/part3/step5.md

    `cat -A distros.txt`{{execute}}

-   The option `-A` of the command `cat` makes its show any special characters.
+   The option `-A` makes it show any special characters.
 The tab character is represented by `^I`, and the `$` shows the end of line.

-   By the way, this is like a history of some Linux distributions (their versions and release dates).
+   By the way, the file `distros.txt` is like a history of some Linux distributions (containing their versions and release dates).

 4. Let's try to sort it: